-Lanterns are a must-have for your camping experience since they provide visibility at night and create a cozy ambiance.
+Lanterns are a must-have for your camping experience since they provide visibility at night and create a cosy ambience.

-You have many modern lantern options with impressive brightness and advanced features like USB ports and multi-color lighting modes.
+You have many modern lantern options with impressive brightness and advanced features like USB ports and multi-colour lighting modes.
 Some even have Bluetooth compatibility letting you control the lantern from your phone.